balanced-dev/yuzu-docs/docs/delivery/rendering.md

         ShowJson = false,
     })
 ```

-This is a different method that we use for manual mapping.

 Both methods also come with some basic caching using the properties CacheName and CacheExpiry.
 This will cache the html output after it has been rendered using the cache rendering configured in setup.